magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/devices.md

 - can be assigned an [owner](/docs/{{docsPrefix}}user-guide/ui/devices/#manage-owner-and-groups).
 - supports both [attributes](/docs/{{docsPrefix}}user-guide/attributes/){:target="_blank"} (static or semi-static properties) and [telemetry](/docs/{{docsPrefix}}user-guide/telemetry/){:target="_blank"} (time-series data).

-> ThingsBoard supports device management functions via both the web UI and the [REST API](/docs/{{docsPrefix}}reference/rest-api/){:target="_blank"}.
+> IoT Hub supports device management functions via both the web UI and the [REST API](/docs/{{docsPrefix}}reference/rest-api/){:target="_blank"}.

 <b><font size="4">Practical video course 🎥</font></b>

-Explore a hands-on video course that provides detailed explanations on how to create and manage devices in ThingsBoard.
+Explore a hands-on video course that provides detailed explanations on how to create and manage devices in IoT Hub.

 > The course includes practical examples to help you better understand how to work with dashboards, resources, and devices, including their configuration and real-world usage.